The Gambia: Independence and formation of the republic

 The Gambia achieved independence on 18 February 1965, as a constitutional monarchy within the Commonwealth, with Elizabeth II as Queen of The Gambia, represented by the Governor-General.
 Shortly thereafter, the national government held a referendum proposing that the country become a republic.
 This referendum failed to receive the two-thirds majority required to amend the constitution, but the results won widespread attention abroad as testimony to The Gambia's observance of secret balloting, honest elections, civil rights, and liberties.

 On 24 April 1970, The Gambia became a Republic within the Commonwealth, following a second referendum.
 Prime Minister Sir Dawda Kairaba Jawara assumed the office of President, an Executive Post, combining the offices of head of state and head of government which he held since 1962.
 President Sir Dawda Jawara was re-elected five times.

 An attempted coup on 29 July 1981 followed a weakening of the economy and allegations of corruption against leading politicians.
 The coup attempt occurred while President Jawara was attending the Royal Wedding of Prince Charles and Lady Diana in London and was carried out by a rogue group of leftists calling themselves the National Revolutionary Council, composed of Kukoi Samba Sanyang's Socialist and Revolutionary Labour Party (SRLP) and elements of the Field Force, a paramilitary force which constituted the bulk of the country's armed forces.

 President Jawara requested military aid from Senegal, which deployed 400 troops to The Gambia on 31 July.
 By 6 August, some 2,700 Senegalese troops had been deployed, defeating the rebel force.
 Between 500 and 800 people were killed during the coup and the ensuing violence.

 In 1982, in the aftermath of the 1981 attempted coup, Senegal and The Gambia signed a treaty of confederation.
 The Senegambia Confederation aimed to combine the armed forces of the two states and to unify their economies and currencies.
 The Gambia permanently withdrew from the confederation in 1989.

-In the general election of April 1992, Dawda Jawara once again won a fifth term as president of The Gambia.